RediSearch/RediSearch/docs/Commands.md

   used to merge results from multiple instances
 - **WITHSORTKEYS**: Only relevant in conjunction with **SORTBY**.
 Returns the value of the sorting key, right after the id and score and /or payload if requested.
 This is usually not needed by users, and exists for distributed search coordination purposes.
 - **VERBATIM**: if set, we do not try to use stemming for query expansion but search the query terms verbatim.
 - **LANGUAGE {language}**: If set, we use a stemmer for the supplied langauge during search for query expansion.
+  If querying documents in Chinese, this should be set to `chinese` in order to properly tokenize the query terms.
   Defaults to English.
 If an unsupported language is sent, the command returns an error.
 See FT.ADD for the list of languages.
 - **EXPANDER {expander}**: If set, we will use a custom query expander instead of the stemmer.
 [See Extensions](/Extensions).
 - **SCORER {scorer}**: If set, we will use a custom scoring function defined by the user.
 [See Extensions](/Extensions).